twinnydotdev/twinny/README.md

 - Easy to install
 - Free
 - Private
-- Configurable API endpoint and port for Ollama API
+- Configurable endpoint and port for Ollama API

 ## 🚀 Getting Started